 Data sources (by country):

-USA (Alaska) – Aquaculture (2023).
+USA (Alaska) – State of Alaska (2023).
 There are just two farm permits within ArcNet Area - one grows kelp.
 There was one more aquaculture farm permit issued in 2023 to Trident Seafoods in Alaska and is available via the above map, but their intentions could not be identified, and thus it does not appear on the map.

 Canada – no shellfish farms within the ArcNet Area according to Government of Newfoundland and Labrador (2021).